Sometimes as marketers we search long and hard for big answers to big questions.

 Or the last few seconds of this:

-The designers among us may have their own intuition, but for the rest of us I was searching for a rule of thumb.
+The designers among us may have their own intuition for the size of these logos, but for the rest of us I was searching for a rule of thumb.
 Something that says, “if I have a logo like this and make it roughly this size, most people will feel it looks good.”

 Here’s how I broke it down.
-I started with three logos:
+I started with three logo sizes:

 Then, I scaled them accordingly.